Lesbian bed death

-Lesbian bed death is the concept that lesbian couples in committed relationships have less sex than any other type of couple the longer the relationship lasts, and generally experience less sexual intimacy as a consequence.
-It may also be defined as a drop-off in sexual activity two years into a long-term lesbian relationship.
+Lesbian bed death is a popular myth that lesbian couples in committed relationships have less sex than any other type of couple the longer the relationship lasts, and generally experience less sexual intimacy as a consequence.
+It may also be defined as a drop-off in sexual activity that occurs two years into a long-term lesbian relationship.

 The concept is based on 1983 research by social psychologist Philip Blumstein and sociologist Pepper Schwartz, published in American Couples: Money, Work, Sex, which found that lesbian couples reported lower numbers when asked "About how often during the last year have you and your partner had sex relations?"
 The research has been criticized for its methodology and because sexual activity decreases for all long-term couples regardless of sexual orientation.
 Analyses of the concept have therefore regarded it as a popular myth.

 Origin of the term

 Pepper Schwartz is credited with coining the term lesbian bed death.
-Psychologist and sex therapist Suzanne Iasenza believes that it was first publicly uttered by Jade McLeughlin during a speech at a 1987 NGLTF rally at George Washington University.
+History scholar John D'Emilio heard lesbian activist Jade McGleughlin use the term in a speech at the "Sex and Politics Forum" held at George Washington University during the 1987 National March on Washington for Lesbian and Gay Rights, which psychologist and sex therapist Suzanne Iasenza believes was the first time it was publicly uttered.